qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 combined afterwards.
 A symbol can consist of several :guilabel:`Symbol layers`.
 The following settings are possible:

-* :guilabel:`Symbol layer type`: You have the possibility to use Ellipse markers, Font markers, Simple markers, SVG markers and Vector Field markers
+* :guilabel:`Symbol layer type`:
+ * Point layers: you have the possibility to use Ellipse markers, Font markers, Simple markers, SVG markers and Vector Field markers
+ * Line layers: here you can use Simple Lines and Marker Lines
+ * Polygon Layers: it's possible to use Centroid Fill, Gradient Fill, Line Pattern Fill, Point Pattern Fill, SVG Fill, Simple Fill and two Outlines (Marker line and Simple line)
 * :guilabel:`Size`
 * :guilabel:`Angle`
 * :guilabel:`Colors`